oracle-livelabs/oic/oic-gen3/common/provision-oic/provision.md

 	![OCI Federated User Login](./images/provision-oic-instance-1.png)

 7. You should see your instance in the Creating state.
 It will take several minutes for the instance to be created.
-When instance creation completes successfully, the instance shows as Active and you'll receive an email.
+When instance creation completes successfully, the instance shows as **Active** in the State column and you'll receive an email.
 You are now ready to access your instance.
+Please note that once Instance is created, an instance is visible only in the region in which it was created

 ## Task 2: Accessing an Oracle Integration 3 Instance